 Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2015 Nancy Virden

 She hollered at him to get up.
 He could not.
-Overpowering waves of hopelessness had made it temporarily too physically strenuous and mentally exhausting to get off the floor.
+Overpowering waves of despair had made it temporarily too physically strenuous and mentally exhausting to get off the floor.

 It is difficult to remember in the moment that a majorly depressed person is temporarily ill.
 He or she may feel helpless and confused.
 Even as Sam spoke of his wish to return to work and play with his son, his depression had him hiding in a closet.
 Guilt added to his dark mood.
 He wondered aloud if his family would be better off without him.